DamoM73/microbit_python/_build/html/_sources/09_touch.md.txt

 # Micro:bit Touch Sensor

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/spFD3SxxxHQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+We can use the gold logo as another input in your projects.
+It's like having an extra button.
+The touch logo uses capacitive touch, sensing tiny changes in electrical fields to know when your finger is pressing it - just like your phone or tablet screen.

 ```{admonition} Pins
 :class: important
 Full details can be found at the **[BBC micro:bit MicroPython pins documentation](https://microbit-micropython.readthedocs.io/en/v2-docs/microbit_micropython_api.html?highlight=touch#pins)**.